Ananya1006/16SPrimerDetector/README.md

 ## **Output Overview**
 Inside each Bioproject folder (PRJNAx/):

-- `primer_occurences.txt` — Number of reads matching each primer.
+- `primer_occurences.txt` — The occurrence count of each primer is listed and the highest count is highlighted for quick reference.

 - `detected_primers.txt` — Most frequent primer detected per sample (primer name e.g., 341F or 515F + IUPAC regex).